wallymathieu/assertfail/_posts/2015-08-21-fsharp-2-weeks-later.md

 ---
 layout: post
-title: f# 2 weeks later
+title: F# 2 weeks later
 date: 2015-08-21T17:17:39+02:00
 tags: f#
 ---

-Since I've been without an assingment I've had the time to look into f# more.
+Since I've been without an assingment I've had the time to look into F# more.

 ## Where did I find material?